hyperledger-solang/solang/docs/aqd.rst

   Specifies the name of the contract constructor to call. [default: new]

 \-\-args *<args>...*
-  Specifies the arguments of the contract constructor to call.
+  Accepts a space separated list of values, encoded in order as the arguments of the constructor to invoke.

 \-\-value *value*
   Specifies the value to be transferred as part of the call. [default: 0]